octospacc/sitoctt/en/blog/2022-07-17-Come-la-nostra-Impronta-Digitale-Sociale-ci-Frega.md

 And it is exactly like this, with both small and large details that fit together perfectly, that the puzzle is officially complete: the two characters investigated are the same individual.

 The redpill said without knowing, therefore, turned out to be such.
-I, however, have no idea why _Censurato_ had to necessarily embark on this undertaking to cover his old tracks.
-I understand, now, why he wanted to delete his old contents: because the character that appeared in them no longer corresponds to who he is today in terms of gender - but I don't understand why pretend that the past never existed .
+I, however, have no idea why _Censured_ necessarily had to embark on this undertaking to cover his old tracks.
+I understand, now, why he wanted to delete his old contents: because the character that appeared in them no longer corresponds to who he is today on a gender level - but I don't understand why pretend that the past never existed .

 I would say that I am quite happy to have found again, after so many years, even if as a slightly different character, the same person who managed to entertain me in the past, and I am happy that he still has the passion to do what he did well.